 Previously, the trail ended in Christiansburg at the rear of the New River Valley Mall.

-Phase II-A extends the trail from Rte.
+- Phase II-A extended the trail from Rte.
 114 to Home Depot.

-Phase II-B begins at Home Depot and extends the trail to Cambria Street.
+- Phase II-B began at Home Depot and extended the trail to Cambria Street.

-Phase II-E runs along Cambria Street to connect to an existing portion of trail that leads to the Christiansburg Recreation Center.
+- Phase II-E ran along Cambria Street to connect to an existing portion of trail that led to the Christiansburg Recreation Center.